SeaHogs/tp/docs/UserGuide.md

 Format: `undo`

 * Commands such as `list` will not be considered as a command to undo and will undo the command before it if possible.
-* If the user adds a patient and then use the `list` command.
+* If you add a patient and then uses the `list` command.
 Undo will undo the addition of the patient.

 [<span style="font-size: small;">Back to table of contents</span>](#toc)